ninabrenes/ai-for-normal-people/ai-basics.md

 **Large Language Models (text specialists)**
 → Trained on massive amounts of text to understand language
 → Examples: [ChatGPT](https://chatgpt.com), [Claude](https://claude.ai), [Gemini](https://gemini.google.com)

----

-### clarifier: training data and ai models

-**Training data** = all the examples we show AI to teach it

-Like textbooks for AI school.
-To teach AI about language, we feed it millions of books, articles, and conversations.

-**AI model** = the "brain" that results from all that training

-Think of it like this:
-→ **Training data** = all the piano lessons and sheet music
-→ **AI model** = the pianist who learned from all those lessons

-**More training data** = smarter AI (usually)
-**Better training data** = more accurate AI

-The "model" is what you actually chat with - the trained result, not the training process itself.

----

 **Computer Vision AI (image specialists)**
 → Trained on millions of images to understand visual content